gravitational/teleport/assets/monitoring/README.md

 ### Grafana Dashboard

-Modify and export grafana dashboard, then convert to the format that Grafana can auto import using this tool
+Modify and export Grafana dashboard, then convert to the format that Grafana can auto import using this tool

 ```bash
 python convert.py health-raw.json health-dashboard.json